Simul8: Basic components of SIMUL8 environment

 A SIMUL8 simulation revolves around processing work items.
 They enter the system via work entry points, pass through work centers, may temporarily reside in storage areas and leave via work exit points.
 In addition to this mechanism, work centers may need specific resources to process work items.
 A simulation consists of a number of these objects and of the routes between them, modeled as a directed graph.

-Simul8 also provides advanced simulation objects such as conveyors, vehicles, and tanks and pipes.
-Simul8 also provides further modelling objects such as Value Steam Mapping and BPMN objects to enable simulation of other process formats.
-Primarily it is a discrete event simulation tool, it also has continuous and agent based functionality, it is a hybrid simulation tool.

-Typical inputs and outputs

-These are the most common parameters of a SIMUL8 model, which are set by the user to influence the conditions of simulated environment: